code4libtoronto/2016-07-28-librarycarpentrylessons/openrefine/OpenRefine.md

 ## Sorting data
 You can sort data in OpenRefine by clicking on the drop down menu for the column you want to sort on, and choosing 'Sort'

-Once you have sorted the data a new 'Sort' drop down menu will be displayed.
+Once you have sorted the data a new '**Sort**' drop down menu will be displayed at the top of the table.

 Unlike Excel 'Sorts' in OpenRefine are temporary - that is, if you remove the 'Sort', the data will go back to it's original 'unordered' state.
-The 'Sort' drop down menu lets you amend the existing sort (e.g. reverse the sort order), remove existing sorts, and make sorts permanent.
+The 'Sort' drop down menu at the top of the table lets you amend the existing sort (e.g. reverse the sort order), remove existing sorts, and make sorts permanent.

 You can sort on multiple columns at the same time by adding another sorted column (in the same way).

 ## Facets
 Facets are one of the most useful features of OpenRefine and can help both get an overview of the data in a project as well as helping you bring more consistency to the data.

-A 'Facet' groups all the values that appear in a column, and then allows you to filter the data by these values and edit values across many records at the same time.
+A 'Facet' allows you to explore a particular dimension of a dataset.
+It groups all the values that appear in a column, and then allows you to filter the data by these values and edit values across many records at the same time.

 The simplest type of Facet is called a 'Text facet'.
 This simply groups all the text values in a column and lists each value with the number of records it appears in.
 The facet information always appears in the left hand panel in the OpenRefine interface.